elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the other term's variable is nil, abort with "_Invalid negate, I don't understand the variable '_" then the other term's phrase then "_'._" and the rider; exit.`
+`If the other term's variable is nil, abort with "Invalid negate, I don't understand the variable '_" then the other term's phrase then "_'._" and the rider; exit.`

 `Add an intermediate given the other term's type name and the rider's token's first.`

-`Add several fragments given "_put_" and the other term's variable and "_into_" and the intermediate and the other term's locus.`
+`Add several fragments given "put_" and the other term's variable and "_into_" and the intermediate and the other term's locus.`

-`Add two fragments given "_negate_" and the intermediate and the rider's token's first.`
+`Add two fragments given "negate_" and the intermediate and the rider's token's first.`

 `Put the intermediate into the term's variable.`